 This is therefore a cross-specialty issue involving different professionals from different medical communities, such as immunology, neurology, ENT, and audiology.
 If we can all come together, we hope that we can do everything we can to help those who have suffered tinnitus after receiving the COVID vaccine.

-Please contact Pure Tinnitus to learn more.
+Please contact Treble Health to learn more.